orifelszer/CrimeData/README.md

 ### **Unsupervised Learning**
 - **Clustering Methods:**
-  - Applied K-Means and DBSCAN to identify crime patterns and hotspots.
+  - Applied K-Means, DBSCAN and HDBSCAN to identify crime patterns and hotspots.
   - Used the Elbow Method and Silhouette Score to determine the optimal number of clusters for K-Means.
   - Visualized clusters using PCA.
 - **Anomaly Detection:**